moj-analytical-services/OPG/.ipynb_checkpoints/README_LPA-checkpoint.md

 * ref: LPA MODEL / Predicted

 ### Calculation:
+- Naïve extrapolation, also known as the “naïve forecast,” is a straightforward method for demand forecasting.
+In Excel, you can apply this technique by assuming that future demand will be the same as the most recent observed value.

 - UPDATED FORECAST: AVERAGE DAILY RECEIPTS
+    - A naïve extrapolation of the receipts trend immediately before the broadcast event on the 21 November gives us some idea of what receipt volumes might have been between December 2023 and March 2024 and therefore what effect the broadcast had on overall receipt volumes.
     - Currently the most plausible scenario is a mid range scenario of 5300 – 5600 daily average receipts.
     - Prior to the broadcast event in November daily average receipts for 2023/24 were averaging around 5383 per day .
 If this were sustained throughout 2024/25 with the addition of a mid range impact from the broadcast event this would increase the daily average receipt volume to around 5600.
     - If, as expected, the impact of suppressed demand reduces during 2024/25 but the impact of the broadcast event remains high or is sustained over a longer period this would similarly bring the forecast daily receipt average back to a total of around 5600.